Qian Hong (badminton)

-Qian Hong (钱虹 (錢虹, Qián Hóng); born 13 June 1976) was a former Chinese badminton player.
+Qian Hong (钱虹 (錢虹, Qián Hóng); born 13 June 1976) is a former Chinese badminton player.
 She was part of the national team that clinched an Uber Cup in 1998 Hong Kong.
 In the individual events, she participated at the 1994 World Junior Championships clinched a gold medal in the mixed doubles event partnered with Zhang Wei, and a silver medal in the girls' doubles event with Wang Li.
 Teamed-up with Liu Lu, she won the women's doubles title at the 1996 Scottish Open, and 1997 Swedish Open.
 At the 1997 Asian Championships, she won two silver medals in the mixed and women's doubles event, and also settled for a bronze medal at the World Championships in the women's doubles event.